-(Summer, Course Offered Every Year) A research development and seminar course in which students explore processes and mechanisms for conducting research related to community service.
+A research development and seminar course in which students explore processes and mechanisms for conducting research related to community service.
 Students will develop and implement a research project in conjunction with service in a community organization.
 A research proposal completed by the student and faculty is required.
 Students are required to present their findings orally and in poster format.
 Class meets twice a week during 12 weeks of summer.

-IDS-300 Arts, Artifacts & Culture-Europe
+IDS-300 Arts, Artifacts & Culture-Europe (3.00 cr.)

-s & Culture-Europe (3.00 cr.)
-(Meredith Abroad, Course Offered Every Year)
+(Summer Abroad, Course Offered Every Year)